FreeTAKTeam/FreeTAKHub-Installation/docs/ubuntu_container_test.md

 Obviously, the ZTI can be tested in a clean native Ubuntu environment.
 However, setting up such an environment can consume time.
-So, while running FTS on dedicated hardware is the correct choice in a production environment it is more appropriate to test with a container.
+So, while in a production environment, running FTS on dedicated hardware is the correct choice, in a test environment it is more appropriate to use a container.

 ## Setting up the container